-- Guarantee a balanced stakeholder involvement in the Critical Medicines Alliance. - Make use of the Union list of critical medicines as a prioritisation tool, but not at the exclusion of measures to prevent shortages of medicines outside the list. - Clarify the functioning of the MSSG Solidarity Mechanism and potential expectations of supply chain actors. - Strengthen cooperation, information and best practice sharing via the MSSG and Joint Actions with the involvement of community pharmacists as appropriate.
+- Ensure stakeholder representation and balanced participation in the Critical Medicines Alliance. - Make use of the Union list of critical medicines as a prioritisation tool, but not at the exclusion of measures to prevent shortages of medicines outside the list. - Clarify the functioning of the MSSG Solidarity Mechanism and potential expectations of supply chain actors. - Strengthen cooperation, information and best practice sharing via the MSSG and Joint Actions with the involvement of community pharmacists as appropriate.